Smooth Fox Terrier

 of a dog.
 Some might be familiar with the vintage RCA trademark picture of the Smooth Fox, shown below, as the dog

 listening to "His Master's Voice" through a gramophone.
 Wow, technology has come a long way!

-is moderate.
-Brush and comb to remove loose hair.
+Shedding is moderate, but brushing is needed to remove loose hair.
 Rubbing down with a chamois cloth will keep

 the coat glossy.

 Grooming also includes attention to ear cleaning

 , nail trimming and tooth brushing.
 The latter being very important to overall health.